FranciscoMendes10866/identer/readme.md

 ### Remove based on docker-compose files:

-To remove any of the docker-compose settings just use this command:
+To remove any of the docker-compose configs just use this command:

 ```bash
 docker-compose dowm